 Your presentation can only be successful if you capture your audience's attention.

 The best way to do that is, to begin with a bang.
 Make a bold statement, contradict their expectations, stimulate their curiosity, ask a rhetorical question, or spin a fascinating story.
-In other words, do something that will intrigue them into finding out what exactly it is you have to do say.
+In other words, do something that will intrigue them into finding out what exactly you've got to say.

-If you have a presentation, you're currently working on, share with us your ideas about how you can start your presentation strong and end it powerfully.
+If you you're currently working on a presentation, share with us your ideas for how you can start your presentation strong and end it powerfully.

 What example, quote, claim, or story will you use to capture your audience's attention?